volhacks/volhacks.github.io/closing/closing.md

 ## Presentations and Closing Ceremony

-#### Presentations

-Hey hackers!
+#### Hey hackers!
 We hope you had a great weekend and built some great things!
 Here's a quick rundown of how presentations will work.

 | Time  | Event  |
 |---|---|